DragonStorm25/portfolio/docs/assignments/assignment2.md

 Profile
 - users can create a profile with information about then, such as a username, biography, and preferred pronouns

+Following/Unfollowing
+- users can follow another user to see their posts more easily

 Private Messaging
 - users can send other users messages only visible to the two of them

-Commenting
+Attach Media
-- users can reply to posts with comments
+- users can attach media to posts, comments, and private messages

-Tags
-- users can add tags to things they post, allowing other users to see those kinds of posts more easily

 Ping
 - users can "ping" other users, notifying the other user to see where and why they were pinged